West Virginia’s Will Grier is a pro. He just happens to be in college.

 “I treat this like a job, and I’ve tried to influence some guys that this is a team that could be really good and if you take it seriously and prepare and act like a pro.
 Those are the guys that end up playing in the league.”

 The will to work has always come easily, but his comfort in front of the media was hard earned.
-He forged that by defending himself in the press in the wake of a year-long suspension in 2015 for violating the NCAA’s policy on performance-enhancing drugs while a redshirt freshman at Florida.
+He forged that by defending himself in the wake of a year-long suspension in 2015 for violating the NCAA’s policy on performance-enhancing drugs while a redshirt freshman at Florida.

 Grier said he took an over-the-counter supplement he thought was clean, but didn’t check with Florida’s training staff.
 After the suspension Grier said he was ostracized from the team.
 It eventually led to a messy split from Florida and Coach Jim McElwain that forced Grier to grow up.